OpenSmalltalk/opensmalltalk-vm/README.md

 There exist
 ```
-    build.macos32x86/bochsx86 - Support libraries for the BochsIA32Plugin which
+    build.macos64x64/bochsx86 - Support libraries for the BochsIA32Plugin which
                                 is used to develop Cog itself.
-    build.macos32x86/bochsx64 - Support libraries for the BochsX64Plugin which
+    build.macos64x64/bochsx64 - Support libraries for the BochsX64Plugin which
                                 is used to develop Cog itself.
-    build.macos32x86/gdbarm32 - Support libraries for the GdbARMPlugin which
+    build.macos64x64/gdbarm32 - Support libraries for the GdbARMPlugin which
+                                is used to develop Cog itself.
+    build.macos64x64/gdbarm64 - Support libraries for the GdbARMv8Plugin which
                                 is used to develop Cog itself.
 ```
 and the intention is to add such directories to contain e.g. support code for